List of career achievements by Roger Federer

-Roger Federer has won 20 Grand Slam singles titles, third to Rafael Nadal (22) and Novak Djokovic (22).
-He has reached 31 Grand Slam finals, second behind Djokovic (33), including 10 consecutive, and another 8 consecutive (the two longest finals streaks in history), 46 semifinal appearances, and 58 quarterfinal appearances.
+Roger Federer has won 20 Grand Slam singles titles, third to Rafael Nadal (22) and Novak Djokovic (24).
+He has reached 31 Grand Slam finals, second behind Djokovic (37), including 10 consecutive, and another 8 consecutive (the two longest finals streaks in history), 46 semifinal appearances, second behind Djokovic, and 58 quarterfinal appearances, second behind Djokovic.
 He is one of eight men to have won a career Grand Slam (winning all four Grand Slams at least once) which he achieved in 2009 and is one of four players to have won a career Grand Slam on three different surfaces, hard, grass and clay courts.
 Federer has won 8 Wimbledon titles, an all-time record.
 From 2005 to 2010 Federer reached the finals in 18 out of 19 consecutive grand slams, winning 12 titles.
-He is one of two male players (along with Djokovic) to win two different Grand Slam tournaments at least 6 times (Australian Open, Wimbledon) and the only player to win 3 different tournaments at least 5 times (Wimbledon, Australian Open, US Open).
+He is the only player to win 3 different tournaments at least 5 times (Wimbledon, Australian Open, US Open).
 He is the only player to win two Grand Slams five consecutive times at Wimbledon from 2003 to 2007 and the US Open from 2004 to 2008.
 Federer has spent 310 weeks as the No. 1 ranked player in the world, second only to Djokovic, and a record of 237 consecutive weeks.

-Federer has won 11 hard court Grand Slam titles (6 at the Australian Open and 5 at the US Open), which is second behind Djokovic (13).
+Federer has won 11 hard court Grand Slam titles (6 at the Australian Open and 5 at the US Open), which is second behind Djokovic (14).
 He is the only player to win 5 consecutive titles at the US Open (2004–08).
-Federer has won an all-time record of 71 hard court titles.
-Federer has won an all-time record 7 Cincinnati Masters 1000 titles including an all time record of 8 Cincinnati Finals appearances.
+Federer has won an all-time record 7 Cincinnati Masters 1000 titles.
 He has also won an all-time record 10 Swiss Indoors titles and has reached the final at the Swiss Indoors for a total of 15 years (2000–01, 2006–15, 2017–19) and 10 consecutive years (2006–15) and is the only player to ever achieve both feats in the Open Era in any tournament.
 Federer has also registered a 56-match win streak on hard courts which is the all-time record.

 Federer's most successful surface is grass where he has won an Open Era record 19 grass court titles including an all-time record 10 Halle Open titles and an all-time record of 8 Wimbledon titles.
 He reached an all-time record 7 consecutive Wimbledon finals from 2003 to 2009.
 Federer has the longest grass court winning streak in the Open Era as he won 65 consecutive matches on grass from 2003 to 2008 where he was beaten by Nadal in the 2008 Wimbledon final.
 Due to his success on grass courts, Federer is considered by many as the greatest grass court player of all time.